MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-business-central-in-powerbi.md

 ## Upload reports

-For [!INCLUDE [prod_short](includes/prod_short.md)] on-premises, you'll have to start from scratch by using Power BI Desktop.
-Optionally, Power BI reports can be distributed as files that you can upload.
+For [!INCLUDE [prod_short](includes/prod_short.md)] on-premises, there are no demo reports available, so you'll have to start from scratch by using Power BI Desktop.
+Alternatively, Power BI reports can be distributed as files that you can upload directly from Power BI online service.
 For more information, see [Upload the report to the service](/power-bi/paginated-reports/paginated-reports-quickstart-aw#upload-the-report-to-the-service).

 <!--
 > [!NOTE]